isu-ese/arc-mlp/papers/merge/02_main_matter/03_approach/01_approach.md

 In order to generate an island grammar from one or more source grammars, there is a need to merge components of the source grammar(s) to reduce or deduplicate the final grammar.
 Such a technique can be used to reduce the island components.
-Thus, the focus of this paper (as noted in @sec:introduction) is the development of a technique to merge grammars together, and is depicted in @fig:approach.
+Thus, the focus of this paper is the development of a technique to merge grammars together, and is depicted in @fig:approach.
 The process is as follows:

 1. Parse the input grammars.
 2. Trivially merge the grammars into a single grammar.